Bheemante Vazhi

 Bheemante Vazhi is a 2021 Indian Malayalam-language comedy drama film directed by Ashraf Hamza and written by Chemban Vinod Jose.
 It stars Kunchacko Boban and Megha Thomas, with Jose, Jinu Joseph, Naseer Sankranthi, Divya M. Nair and Chinnu Chandni in supporting roles.
 Vishnu Vijay composed the original songs and background score.
 Chemban Vinod Jose produced the film under Chembosky Motion Pictures in association with Rima Kallingal-Aashiq Abu's OPM Cinemas.
 The film received generally mixed reviews from critics.

 Plot

 The story of Bheemante Vazhi takes place in a neighbourhood where twenty families reside along a dilapidated road next to a railway track.
 Everything takes an interesting turn when he decides to broaden the pathway.

 Bheeman plans to broaden the pathway and starts coordinating with other people of that area.
-Everyone agrees to give up some part of their land for making road.
+Everyone agrees to give up some part of their land for widening the pathway and build a road.
 But they face the hurdle of getting the buy-in from two people, Dr. Simon and Kostheppu.
 They would not get any benefit out of this road as they stay at the entrance of that area but had to give up some part of land for a larger cause.
 Dr. Simon was convinced.
 However, Kostheppu, a man with nefarious plans, wants to make use of this situation to mint money.
 Bheeman tries all possible means of success.